serhii-samoilenko/hsa-homework-3/README.md

 * Nginx - reverse proxy for root-service
 * root-service - main service to receive traffic
-* xor-service - secondary service for an additional hop
+* xor-service - secondary service for an additional network hop
 * MongoDB - cache for root-service
 * Elasticsearch - cache for xor-service
 * Telegraf - metrics collector